idHreusen/CTF_Write-ups/RiceTeaCatPanda/2020/Cryptography/That's a Lot of Stuff . . ./README.md

 ![](/RiceTeaCatPanda/2020/Cryptography/That's%20a%20Lot%20of%20Stuff%20.%20.%20./Solution1_That's%20a%20Lot%20of%20Stuff.png)

-Such content is a hexadecimal[1], due to its positional organization being base 16 using numbers and letters.
+This content is hexadecimal[1] digits, due to its positional organization being base 16, using numbers and letters.

-We convert it to Text and the return is an Octal[2] whose positional organization is base 8.
+We converted it to text.
+The returned are octal[2] digits whose positional organization is base 8.

 ![](/RiceTeaCatPanda/2020/Cryptography/That's%20a%20Lot%20of%20Stuff%20.%20.%20./Solution2_That's%20a%20Lot%20of%20Stuff.png)